JFragomeniResearch/GateKeeper/README.md

 - **NEW: Port Behavior Analysis** - Detect anomalous port behavior patterns across multiple scans
 - **NEW: Scan Policy Templates** - Create, manage, and apply reusable scan configurations
 - **NEW: Target Groups** - Organize targets into logical groups for easier management and scanning
+- **NEW: Export Tool** - Export scan results to CSV and HTML formats for reporting and analysis

 ## Requirements
 - Python 3.7+